pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 In GraphQL, this is accomplished by making a field type non-nullable, which means that if a value cannot be produced for that field (due to an error), the error will be bubble up through parent fields, stopping at the first field which is nullable.

 A `@asData` decorator could be used to indicate that an error type should be included in the ["errors as data" pattern][errors-as-data].
 This allows a GraphQL schema to opt-in to using this pattern for specific errors, while still allowing other errors (e.g. unexpected server errors) to be propagated normally.
+This avoids changing the shape of the TypeSpec API description to serve the needs of a specific protocol.

 The `@handles` decorator can also be used in GraphQL to specify that a field resolver will handle certain types of errors.
 Specifying an error in the `@handles` decorator will:

-- omit the error from the union return type, if the error has the `@asData` decorator.
+- omit the error from the union [return type](#return-type), if the error has the `@asData` decorator.
 - prevent the error from triggering non-nullability of the field type, if the error has the `@propagate` decorator.
   The field may still be marked non-null through other errors or other means.